 First class is a category of luxury seating on a plane that has more space, comfort, and service than other seats, with amenities ranging from private suites to access to on-board showers.

 Ah, first class.
 The passengers that get to board the plane first, sit at the front of the plane, and seem to have settled in with a glass of champagne before anyone else has even lined up.
-We all know first class tickets are more expensive than other seats, but let’s get into the nitty-gritty of exactly what you get and if the extra expense is worth it.
+We all know first class tickets are more expensive than other seats (but we can help you save $2,000 or more on international first class flights), but let’s get into the nitty-gritty of exactly what you get and if the extra expense is worth it.

 First class is a category of seating on a plane that has more space and is more comfortable than other seats, often by a factor of ten.
 For example, while the main (economy) cabin might have rows with nine or ten seats (in a 3-4-3 configuration), first class might have rows with just four seats (in a 1-2-1 configuration).